peterme.com

 I’m going to leave it at this for now.
 I’ve probably already blathered too much.

-9 Responses to “Unfinished thoughts on user research”
+8 thoughts on “Unfinished thoughts on user research

 ’bout time you allowed comments again.
 I’ve been often disappointed at my inability to properly heckle.